SassManMcGee/AITakeover-1985-/README.md

 |            | Text-based | Click Measurement, [SUS] Usability, Trust | Click Measurement, [SUS] Usability, Trust | Click Measurement, [SUS] Usability, Trust |

 Covariate: Attitudes towards AI

+Operational definitions:

+Realism of AI icon will be based within a pictoral form as opposed to including any form of motion.
+Hyper realistic human would be most optimally closest to a human in appearance while not being a true human picture.
+Realistic humanoid would act as the control withiin this setting as most e-commerse sites utilize a cartoony realistic humanoid.
+Cartoon-ish nonhuman will be the cute nonhuman avatar that is closest to toy-like.

+Begining stage hypothesis:

+1. Differences should be seen between realism of AI Icon in levels of affinity (trust, etc.).
+* Cartoon-ish nonhuman would would higher affinity while being lower in human likeness.
+* Realistic human should fall in the more middle of the ground with middle affinity and middle human likeness.
+* Hyper realistic human should invoke the uncanney valley feeling as it will have high human likeness, but have low affinity.
+2. Visual cue type should impact individuals likelyhood to activate the chatbot to complete the task.
+* Visual based chatbot icons will increase the time of activation.

 Textbased examples: